channingmaddix/Manipulating-Arrays/README.md

 mapping each one to a new array in the opposite order.

 RotateArray:
-Rotates an array any given number of spaces, left or right with for loops.
+Rotates an array any given number of spaces, left or right, with for loops.

 SortArray:
 Sorts an array by iterating through it, finding the index of the minimum value and